 Golf season is coming!
 Believe it or not golf is a physically demanding sport, and therefore golf injuries are very common.
-As an example, this month Tiger Woods had back surgery for an injured lower back disc.
+As an example, Tiger Woods had back surgery for an injured lower back disc.
 As physiotherapists, patients often say to us, "please help me, I absolutely have to get back on the golf course, preferably tomorrow".
 No doubt Tiger will also have physiotherapy.
 The purpose of this article is to learn some common causes of golf injuries, and learn some injury prevention tips and warm-up exercises.

 The most common areas of golf injury are the low back, elbow, and wrist.
 A common factor in golf injuries is a poor set-up, or poor posture before the swing.
 During a proper set-up, a line can be drawn through the shoulders, knees, and centre of the feet.
 Please refer to the diagram below.
 The spine should be essentially straight, with the rear end "stuck out" a little, and the stomach drawn in a little.
 The head should be kept in a neutral position, not looking directly towards the ground.
 This is the power position.The correct posture will create a "bouncy feeling".
 You will feel relaxed and balanced and not slumped forward.

 The swing is also a common cause of injury, particularly to the low back.
 In the low back, the discs and spinal joints are the structures that are usually injured.
 The low back is not well suited for twisting motions which puts it more at risk.
 There are two general types of swings: the classic and the modern swing.